garrettallen14/JEPA-Image-World-Model/README.md

   <img src="./images/vid_gen.png" alt="A recent presentation by Sora leads claimed video generation is the key to AGI.">
 </div>

-I believe too much emphasis is being placed on the video generation being the key.
 The primary benefit of the Sora architecture is the ability to simulate future environments and plan optimal actions based on different simulated outcomes.
 Sora maps image pixels back to image pixels, which is inherently inefficient, as the generated video needs to be converted back into latent space for planning.

 JEPA World Models, on the other hand, encode the environment into a latent space representation and produce future versions of the environment while maintaining this representation.
 The diffusion model is secondary, and simply utilized for evaluation of the model rather than being the primary purpose.
 It seems that keeping the representation of the environment in latent space allows for the retention of invariant representations, which should make downstream applications much more efficient and effective.